arsemag/-dns-server-starter-code-main-/README.md

-# -dns-server-starter-code-main-
+## DNS Server

-## Project 6 - DNS Server
+Project 6 - DNS Server
-Our DNS server takes the approach of managing DNS queries from clients through recursion.
-First we check if we are able to get the response ourselves because it is in our authoritative domain.
-If it is, then we are able to simply respond using the information in our records and send the response back to the client that sent the query.
-If it is not in our authoritative domain, then we forward the request out to get a response.
-We start and the root and recur down through NS records to finally get to a A record that contains the response we are looking for.
-Then we forward that response back to our client
+This project involves creating a DNS server that handles DNS queries through recursion.
+When the server receives a DNS query, it first checks if the query is in its authoritative domain.
+If it is, the server responds using the local DNS records.
+If the query is not in the authoritative domain, the server forwards the request to the root server and recursively follows NS records until it finds the correct A record with the response.
+The response is then forwarded back to the client.

-## Challenges
+Challenges
-We could not get our in parallel step to work.
-We are able to do everything one at a time but for some reason when we attempt to implement looping through our sockets, and doing things at the same time it wouldn't work.
-We had trouble figuring out the recursive part of the assignment as well, but eventually figured out how to properly recur through the NS records to get the right response.
+During development, we encountered issues with parallel processing, particularly with looping through multiple sockets to handle DNS queries simultaneously.
+We were able to process DNS requests one at a time, but struggled with implementing parallelism.
+Additionally, understanding and implementing recursion with NS records was a challenge, but we ultimately figured out how to recurse properly and get the right response.

-## Features
+**** Features ****
-Our script is able to recur through NS records to get a response starting at the root server.
-This way if a query is not within our authoritative zone, we are still able to respond to the client's request by contacting other DNS servers.

-## Funtions
+Recursive Query Handling: The server can forward requests to external DNS servers if the query is outside its authoritative domain.

+Support for NS Records: The server can resolve NS records by recursively querying through name servers, starting from the root and progressing down the DNS hierarchy.

+Efficient Query Resolution: Once the query is resolved, the server responds with the appropriate A record, or an NXDOMAIN if the record is not found.

+*** Functions ****

+__init__(self, root_ip, domain, port)
+Purpose: Initializes the server, binds the socket, parses the zone file, and prepares the server to receive DNS queries.

+log(self, message): Logs messages to the standard error output for debugging and tracking purposes.

+send(self, addr, message): Sends the DNS response back to the client.

+parse_zone_file(self, file_path): Reads and parses the zone file to store DNS records for authoritative responses.

+create_forward_socket(self): Creates a UDP socket for forwarding DNS queries to other DNS servers.

+forward_helper(self, client_request, ip, forward_sock): Forwards a client DNS query to a given IP address (typically to another DNS server).

+forward_request(self, client_request, ip, client_addr, depth=0): Recursively forwards a DNS query to other DNS servers, starting with the root server.

+handle_pending_responses(self): Handles pending responses from forwarded DNS queries, managing timeouts and processing responses when they arrive.

+recv(self, socket): Receives DNS queries from the client and processes them, either resolving them locally or forwarding them if necessary.

+ns_case(self, record, response): Handles NS records by adding them to the authority section of the response and resolving any additional A records.

+cname_case(self, record, response): Handles CNAME records by adding them to the response and resolving any additional A records.

+send_outside_zone(self, request, addr, response): Forwards a DNS query to a root DNS server or external DNS server when the query is not within the authoritative zone.

+run(self): Runs the DNS server, listening for incoming DNS queries and processing them as they arrive.

-## Testing
+Testing
-In order to debug our code we used the config files provided in the assignment and print statements to figure out where the code stopped working.
-This was we could determine if we ever got a response and were not properly sending it back to the client or if we were never getting a response in the first place.
-This helped us to target where we went to fix the code and what function was failing.
+To test and debug the server, we used the configuration files provided in the assignment and incorporated print statements to track the flow of the code.
+This allowed us to identify whether the server was receiving and processing responses correctly, or if it was failing to obtain responses.
+By tracking where the failure occurred, we were able to target specific functions and address issues such as socket management and recursion.
+This iterative process helped us refine our solution and ensure that the server was handling DNS queries properly.